-Doctoral students pursuing a doctoral degree accredited in Hungary must initiate a Doctoral Procedure ('doktori eljárás indítás iránti kérelem') [cf. Appendices:A.13].
-During this procedure doctoral students are termed 'Doctoral Nominees' ('doktorjelölt').
-On initiating a doctoral procedure the following statement must be signed:
+Doctoral students pursuing a doctoral degree accredited in Hungary must initiate a Doctoral Procedure ('doktori eljárás indítás iránti kérelem') During this procedure doctoral students are termed 'Doctoral Nominees' ("doktorjelölt").
+On initiating a doctoral procedure, the following statement must be signed:

-'Currently I have no other doctoral procedure in the same discipline in progress.
-I did not initiate any doctoral procedure that was rejected during the last two years.' [cf. Appendices: A.14].
+"Currently I have no other doctoral procedure in the same discipline in progress.
+I did not initiate any doctoral procedure that was rejected during the last two years.